raneill26/comp423-coursenotes/docs/tutorials/rust-setup.md

 ## Part 1: Setting up your project
 ### Creating your local repository

 Begin by creating a repository on your local machine.
 A repository is a type of centrally located storage where you can keep your files.
-Do create one, open up terminal on your local machine.
-Navigate to where you would like to store your repository and type the following commands:
+To create one, open up terminal on your local machine.
+Navigate to where you would like to store your repository and type the following command:

 ```
 mkdir rust-tutorial